Beijing–Guangzhou railway: History

 The Jingguang railway was originally two independent companies: the Beijing–Hankou railway in the north from Beijing to Hankou, and the Guangdong–Hankou railway in the south from Wuchang to Guangzhou.
 Hankou and Wuchang were cities on opposite sides of the Yangtze River that became part of the present city of Wuhan in 1927.

 The 1215 km long Beijing–Hankou railway (Jinghan railway) was built between 1897 and 1906.
 The concession was originally awarded to a Belgian company that was backed by French investors.
 A strong desire to bring the route under Chinese control led to the formation of the Bank of Communications to secure the financing needed to repatriate the railway.
 The successful redemption of the railway in 1909 enhanced the prestige of the Communications Clique, which became a powerful political force in the early Republic.

 Construction of the Guangdong–Hankou railway (Yuehan railway) began in 1900 and progressed more slowly.
 The concession was originally awarded to the American China Development Company, but a diplomatic crisis erupted when the Belgians purchased a controlling interest in it.
 The concession was cancelled in 1904 to prevent Franco-Belgian interests from controlling the entire Beijing–Guangdong route.
 The Guangzhou–Sanshui branch line was completed in 1904.
 The Changsha–Zhuzhou section was then completed in 1911, followed by the Guangzhou–Shaoguan section in 1916, and the Wuchang–Changsha section in 1918.
 Work on the final section between Zhuzhou and Shaoguan began in 1929 but was not completed until 1936.

 On 7 February 1923, workers of the Beijing-Wuhan Railway Workers' association launched a massive strike demanding better workers' rights and protesting oppression by warlords.
 The strike, organized by Shi Yang and Lin Xiangqian, was an early example of worker mobilization by the Chinese Communist Party.

 In March 1937, the two lines were indirectly interconnected through the railway ferry on the Yangtze River, thus enabling the service of railway services between Guangzhou and Beijing.
 On 15 October 1957, Wuhan Yangtze River Bridge was completed, and the two lines could be directly connected to form a merged line system until now.

+The line was electrified in segments between 1992 and 2001.